kerogs/StrangeBird/README.md

 Anyway, if someone gets into your account because you used a weak password… what can they even do?
 Read your scans for you? *lol*
 </details>

+#### absolutely not important information
+This is the second version — currently a prototype.
+[Here the first version](https://github.com/kerogs/PyHwa)